Mmabiaa/HandyGH/mobile/docs/RUN_APP.md

 2. ✅ Updated `babel.config.js` to use `babel-preset-expo`
 3. ✅ Updated `index.js` to use `registerRootComponent` from Expo
 4. ✅ Fixed `app.json` configuration
-5. ✅ Installed `babel-preset-expo` package
+5. ✅ Installed `babel-preset-expo` and `react-native-web` packages
+6. ✅ Disabled web platform (mobile only)

 ## Running the App